Zhangcha railway station

-Zhangcha railway station (张槎站 (張槎站, Zhāngchá Zhàn)) is a railway station in Shunde District, Foshan, Guangdong, China.
+Zhangcha railway station (张槎站 (Zhāngchá Zhàn)) is a railway station in Shunde District, Foshan, Guangdong, China.
 The station opened on 26 May 2024, and is operated by Guangdong Intercity Railway Operation Co., Ltd.

 Features

 The exterior façade of the station is designed with keyboard elements, and the interior ceiling is shaped with lion scales, showing the regional characteristics of Chancheng.